Skip to main content

 In May 2024, Human Rights Watch interviewed 28 residents about their experiences of air pollution in Afşin-Elbistan, including 11 women and 4 older people; 2 elected village headmen from nearby villages; the mayor of the nearby town of Elbistan, 2 academics, 5 health professionals working in the region, 2 lawyers, 1 public official, and 6 local activists.
 Human Rights Watch also reviewed and analyzed recent air quality data from the closest governmental monitoring station whose data is publicly available, satellite data of air pollution from the EU Copernicus program, and official government documents.

-Human Rights Watch wrote letters to the relevant seven divisions at the Health Ministry and that the parent company of the firm operating coal plant, which had applied for the additional units; to the state-owned electricity generation company; and to local government authorities.
+Human Rights Watch wrote letters to the relevant seven divisions at the Environment, Urbanization and Climate Change Ministry and the Health Ministry and to the parent company of the firm operating the coal plant, which had applied for the additional units; to the state-owned electricity generation company; and to local government authorities.
 It also wrote to the Turkish Statistical Institute requesting health data related to Afşin and Elbistan districts.
 None have responded.

 Residents living near the coal plants said that friends, family, and neighbors had died from cancer and cardiovascular or respiratory ailments they believe were attributable to or exacerbated by the pollution from the nearby plants.